Learn more about the data that informs AHEAD.

 - EHE areas without laws requiring complete reporting:

 - Puerto Rico

-Linkage to care data by quarter will be calculated for the cumulative number of persons who received an HIV diagnosis by the quarter of interest for the specified calendar year.
-A 3-month reporting lag is required for calculating linkage to care due to known delays in reporting of laboratory data (e.g., linkage to care through September 2019 is calculated using data reported to CDC’s National HIV Surveillance System through December 2019).
+Linkage to HIV medical care data by quarter will be calculated for the cumulative number of persons who received an HIV diagnosis by the quarter of interest for the specified calendar year.
+A 3-month reporting lag is required for calculating linkage to care due to known delays in reporting of laboratory data (e.g., linkage to care through September 2020 is calculated using data reported to CDC’s National HIV Surveillance System through December 2020).
 Data presented by quarter are preliminary.

 More information can be found at: HIV Surveillance Report Supplemental Report Volume 26, Number 2.